 Zelewski agreed, and one of the results was saving the life of Richard Cosby, the father of TV personality and journalist Rita Cosby.
 Read her book about her father, Quiet Hero.

-Standartenführer Max Hansen was a commander in the 1st SS Panzer Grenadier Regiment, also Commander of famous Kampfgruppe Hansen (reinforced 2nd Battalion of SS-Panzergrenadier-Regiment 1 LSSAH).
+Standartenführer Max Hansen was a commander in the 1st SS Panzer Grenadier Regiment, also commander of the famous Kampfgruppe Hansen (reinforced 2nd Battalion of SS-Panzergrenadier-Regiment 1 LSSAH).

-Hansen earned the Knight's Cross with Oak Leaves, Close Combat Clasp in Gold, General Assault Badge, Infantry Assault Badge in Bronze, German Cross in Gold, Eastern Front Medal, Wounded Badge in Gold.
+Hansen earned both Iron Crosses, the Knight's Cross with Oak Leaves, Close Combat Clasp in Gold, General Assault Badge, Infantry Assault Badge in Bronze, German Cross in Gold, Eastern Front Medal, Wounded Badge in Gold.

 In July 1944, Kausch was assigned the defense of a sector in a swamp at the Lipsustrasse.
-With only a small number of men, he held the sector throughout the night, defeating a Russian attack that had broken through the lines and advanced to his own command post.
+With only a small number of men numbering less than 80, he held the sector throughout the night, defeating a battalion sized Soviet attack that had broken through the lines and advanced to his own command post.

-Obergruppenfuhrer Karl Wolff started his career as one of the wearliest embers of the National Socialist Party and Allgemeine SS from the 1930s.
+Obergruppenfuehrer Karl Wolff started his career as one of the earliest members of the National Socialist Party and Allgemeine SS from the 1930s.

-Wolff served on Himmler's staff along with Obergruppenfuhrer Reinhard Heydrich throughout the war as his "left hand man" until Heydrich's death in 1942.
+Wolff served on Himmler's staff along with Obergruppenfuehrer Reinhard Heydrich throughout the war as his "left hand man" until Heydrich's death in 1942.

 Wolff's interview was one of the best regarding the inner workings of the upper echelons of the SS, to include his close relationship with all of the higher authorities within Nazi Germany proper.